 Level 3 Certificate for Forest School Leaders (new specification for 2018)

-Spring 2019 ~ North Devon : This course takes place on the following 10 Mondays at Tapeley Park near Instow.
+Autumn 2019 ~ North Devon : This course takes place on one weekend a month from September 2019 to January 2020 at Tapeley Park near Instow.

 This course is designed to meet the needs of teachers, teaching assistants, early years educators, youth workers and other professionals in training to be a Forest School Leader.
 It will enable you to gain a deep understanding of the Forest School approach to learning in addition to the skills and knowledge needed to plan effectively and lead groups in a safe and responsive way through long-term programmes.
 The training consists of a mix of taught theory and practical elements as well as coursework to be completed during and after the initial taught contact time.
 You will complete the following units during this course: